Frequently asked questions

 On 5 May each year, the World Health Organization (WHO) SAVE LIVES: Clean Your Hands campaign aims to progress the goal of maintaining a global profile on the importance of hand hygiene in healthcare.
 It also aims to bring people together in support of hand hygiene improvement globally.

-Further information on WHO hand hygiene day including registering, completion of the survey and promotional materials can be found on the WHO website.
+Further information about the campaign can be found on the WHO website.